studio1gmbh/pimcore-workflow-extend/README.md

 ![Backend Configuration](docs/backend_configuration.png)

-In Pimcore Community Edition, you need to populate the `data` option (implemnted by this bundle) in your workflow
+In Pimcore Community Edition, you need to populate the `data` option (implemented by this bundle) in your workflow
 configuration:

 ```yaml